KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <li> In the case of Email campaigns, it is raised when the provider confirms that the email campaign is delivered to the recipient mail server.
+        <li> In the case of Email campaigns, it is raised when the provider confirms that the email campaig Charged Event Personalization n is delivered to the recipient mail server.
 In most cases, this indicates successful delivery to the end user.
 For campaigns sent via Generic SMTP, CleverTap should receive a [callback](doc:generic-smtp-v2-payload) to raise this event. **Note**: [Notification Delivered](doc:email-campaign-stats-delivered) is currently released in Private Beta for Infobip (in the case of Advanced Email add-on) and Sendgrid email providers.
 Contact your Customer Success Manager for access.</li> <li> In the case of SMS campaigns, it is raised when the notification is delivered to the end user, and CleverTap receives the [callback](doc:generic-sms#sms-callbacks).
 It includes the `Provider` event property, a string value that represents the service through which the campaign is sent.
 For example, Twilio.</li> <li> In the case of WhatsApp, it is raised when the provider confirms that the notification has reached the end user (double-tick of WhatsApp). </li>
       </td>
     </tr>